BritishPandaChick/bpc-portfolio-site/wp-content/plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 6.1.2 =
+* Fix: Avoid double slashes in the URLs of the scripts.
+* Fix: Updated admin, which works better with PHP Error Logs.
+* Add: Better paging.

 = 6.1.1 =
 * Annoucement: Partnership with Easy IO!
 Probably the best deal on the market to optimize your images :)